bgvladedivac/LinuxKnowledge/22.LinuxContainersAndDocker/info.md

 5. **UTS** targets the host names.
 A container can have a different host name and domain name than the containers and host system.

 ## Control groups
+Control groups are used by the kernel to manage system resources.
+Cgroups allow adjustable allocation of CPU time, memory and I/O bandwidth among processes and groups of processes.
+Containers use *cgroups* to manage resource consumption, so that a container will get a certain share of system resources but not steal all system resources.

+## SELinux
+In order to protect the host and other containers from a compromised container, *SELinux* is used.
+With SELinux *enforcing*, container processes can only write to container files.
+Container processes run as the type *svirt_lxc_net_t*, and image files are labeled with the type *svirt sandbox_file t*.